Student Organizations at Peirce College

 - Facilitate the transition from educational pursuits to advancement in the legal community

-Professor Carol J. Sherman is the faculty advisor for the LSSA.
-For questions about how you can play an active role in the association and get a head start on your legal career, please contact her at 215.670.9276 or email@example.com.
+For questions about how you can play an active role in this student organization and get a head start on your legal career, please contact Professor Mike Agnello at 215.670.9032 or email@example.com.